 The Chesapeake Bay Foundation opened its first office in Annapolis, Maryland's state capital, in 1967.
 From Annapolis, at our Philip Merrill Environmental Center—the World's First LEED Platinum Building—we advocate for strong legislation to protect water quality, educate thousands of students and teachers a year about Bay issues, restore oyster reefs and stream buffers, and lobby for resources to help farmers and communities limit polluted run-off and reach water quality standards.

-A look at the current Maryland General Assembly session.
+A look at the 2020 Maryland General Assembly session.

 Facilities in Maryland

 CBF's Clagett Farm embraces farming methods that are truly sustainable both economically and environmentally.
 The farm raises crops and beef cattle and supports a Community Supported Agriculture...Read More

 In support of re-establishing this keystone species, CBF established its Maryland Oyster Restoration Center (ORC) in 2002.
 The ORC serves as the central location for all of CBF’s oyster restoration...Read More

 The Philip Merrill Environmental Center houses the Chesapeake Bay Foundation (CBF) headquarters, Maryland state office, and an education program.
 It is also a highly popular event venue.
 In design,...Read More

 The Chesapeake Bay Foundation's Arthur Sherwood Environmental Education Center let's students explore the waters of Meredith Creek in Annapolis, Maryland.Read More

 The Chesapeake Bay Foundation's Karen Noonan Memorial Environmental Education Center, near Blackwater Wildlife Refuge, gives students the opportunity to explore pine forests, underwater grass beds,...Read More